Why Is Gratitude More Important Than You Think

 • Grateful women who offered supportive care to others had lower levels of interleukin-6 (a body protein linked to chronic diseases of aging, like diabetes).
 It suggests that gratitude, via increased supportiveness, may improve immune function (Moieni, Irwin, & Haltom, 2019).

-Robert Emmons, the world’s leading gratitude researcher, says those who practice grateful thinking “reap emotional, physical, and interpersonal benefits.”
+Robert Emmons, the world’s leading gratitude researcher, says grateful people “reap emotional, physical, and interpersonal benefits.”

 — Robert Emmons, Leading Gratitude Researcher